dmora127/tutorial-ONT-Basecalling/README.md

         export PATH="/opt/dorado-1.2.0-linux-x64/bin/:$PATH"
     ```

-    This definition file uses the Nvidia CUDA 13.0.1 Libraries on an Ubuntu 24.04 base image and installs necessary packages to run Dorado and POD5 in .
+    This definition file uses the Nvidia CUDA 13.0.1 Libraries on an Ubuntu 22.04 base image and installs necessary packages to run Dorado and POD5 in .

-4. Build your apptainer container on the Access Point (AP) by running the following command:
+4. Build your apptainer container on the Access Point (AP):
-    ```
+    ```bash
     apptainer build dorado_build1.2.0_27OCT2025_v1.sif dorado.def
    ```

-5. Move your finalized container image `dorado_build1.2.0_27OCT2025_v1.sif` to your `OSDF` directory
+5. Move your finalized container image, `dorado_build1.2.0_27OCT2025_v1.sif`, to your `OSDF` directory

-    ```
+    ```bash
    mv dorado_build1.2.0_27OCT2025_v1.sif /ospool/ap40/data/<user.name>/tutorial-ONT-Basecalling/software/
    ```

 ### Data Wrangling and Splitting Reads

-Oxford Nanopore sequencing runs general yield POD5 files.
+Oxford Nanopore sequencing runs generally yield POD5 files.
 Each POD5 file is generated about once an hour throughout the
 duration of the sequencing run.
 This output format does not scale very well, as data output usually plateaus after 24-48hrs.
 This would mean that POD5 files that are generated from earlier in the sequencing run, will be larger in file size compared to
 files later in the run.
 Additionally, this division of data does not allow for _Duplex_ read basecalling.
 As a result prior